Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

 \section{Bayesian Differential Privacy}

 In this section, we define \emph{Bayesian differential privacy (BDP)}.
-We then state its properties analogous to the classic DP, derive a practical privacy loss accounting method, and discuss its relation to the moments accountant.
+We then derive a practical privacy loss accounting method, and discuss its relation to the moments accountant.
+All the proofs are available in the supplementary material.